TheElegantCoding/TheElegantCoding/src/modules/02_about_me.md

   width="100%"
 />

-👨‍💻 Professional Software Engineer <br />
+👨‍💻 Professional Software Engineer 💻
-💻 Fullstack Developer <br />
-🎨 User Interface Designer <br />
-📝 Tech Posts Writer <br />

-👨‍💻 I describe myself as an Innovative programmer and entrepreneur in the development of applications to make the world a more accessible and dynamic place.
-Domain of software development and work with different data structures, as well as database management.
-Ease of teamwork and development.
+I am an innovative programmer and entrepreneur, specializing in creating accessible and dynamic web applications.
+I am a Fullstack Developer with expertise in different data structures, database management, and User Interface Design 🎨.
+I have an ease for teamwork and am always ready to work! ☕.

-💻 Web development is something everyone we need today, sooner or later, I can help you to build your professional web page, whit a friendly look and responsive design, also I can help you to make an app (Android/IOS) if you needed.

-If you need professional, creative and responsive web design feel free to contact me, I am always with coffee in hand and ready to work! ☕.